2014

 While our rector Pamela Werntz traveled on her 2013 sabbatical, we also had opportunities to explore Spirituality and the Arts at Emmanuel (thanks to the generosity of the Lilly Foundation).
 A collaboration with Lesley University’s Expressive Arts Therapy program seemed like a perfect means of enriching the church’s mission for using the arts as vehicle for healing and spiritual growth.
 On April 7, 2013, faculty from Lesley joined us for the service and offered a stimulating presentation about their program and ideas for working with Emmanuel.

 In order to build upon this exciting beginning, a group of Lesley University faculty met with representatives from Emmanuel to discuss our future collaborations.
 Between these two meetings, the bombings at The Boston Marathon resulted in feelings of pain, loss, fear, and anger.
-The group decided its first event should involve the healing power of creativity in addressing these wounds, and we called it “When Words Are Not Enough.”
-Over the years since then our Expressive Therapy Interns have recorded their thoughts about their experiences at Emmanuel in this blog.
+The group decided its first event should involve the healing power of creativity in addressing these wounds, so we called it “When Words Are Not Enough.”
+When Our first intern arrived that Fall, we chose the name to Musings from the Margins for a blog to record their thoughts about their experiences at Emmanuel.

 Participants in "Words Are Not Enough" carry prayer flags to the Boston Marathon bombing memorial site in Copley Square.